Things to Do in Caithness

 John O'Groats Trail: A147 mile coastal walking route from Inverness to John o’ Groats, traversing shorelines, cliff tops, back lanes and footpaths of the Scottish Highlands.
 See more information at The John o' Groats Trail – Coastal Walking Route from Inverness to John o' Groats

-- Latheronwheel Harbour: A scenic harbour built in 1835 to support the herring fishing, it's a peaceful spot surrounded by a walk that takes you up over the old stone bridge which dates back to the 1720s, and up to the small lighthouse ruin on the headland.
+- Latheronwheel Harbour: A scenic harbour built in 1835 to support the herring fishing, it's a peaceful spot surrounded by a walk that takes you up over the old stone bridge which dates back to the 1720s, and up to the lighthouse ruin on the headland.
 This walk is part of the John O'Groats Trail and offers unforgettable views from the cliff tops.

 - Whaligoe Steps: Descend the 365 stone steps carved into the cliffside to reach a hidden harbour once used by fisherwomen.
 The views are unforgettable.